MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 ## Supported scenarios

-The following scenarios are supported when using Dynamics 365 Remote Assist on HoloLens:
+With Dynamics 365 Remote Assist on HoloLens, you can collaborate with:

-* You can collaborate with a Teams desktop user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook
+- A Teams desktop user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook

-* You can collaborate with a Dynamics 365 Remote Assist mobile user in a one-to-one call or group call
+- A Dynamics 365 Remote Assist mobile user in a one-to-one call or group call

-* You can collaborate with a Teams mobile user in a one-to-one call
+- A Teams mobile user in a one-to-one call

 > [!NOTE]
 > The mixed-reality toolbar will not appear if the Dynamics 365 Remote Assist user joins the call from two different devices.